YX-2a/Yuxu-Python-Calcs/README.md

-# Arch-Python-Projects
+# 6x7-Python-Calcs

-This Repo Has All Python Projects I Have Done On Arch Linux.
+This Repo Has Most of My Calculator Projects Including Converters.

 Made This For Easy Storage.